browserslist/browserslist/README.md

 * `dangerousExtend`: Disable security checks for `extend` query.
   Default is `false`.
 * `mobileToDesktop`: Use desktop browsers if Can I Use doesn’t have data about this mobile version.
-For instance, Browserslist will return `chrome 20` on `and_chr 20` query (Can I Use has only data only about latest versions of mobile browsers).
+Can I Use has only data only about latest versions of mobile browsers.
+By default, `last 2 and_ff versions` returns `and_ff 90` and with this option it returns `and_ff 91, and_ff 90`.
+  This option may lead to unknown browser version error (in example Can I Use doesn’t have data for `and_ff 91` yet).
 Default is `false`.

 For non-JS environment and debug purpose you can use CLI tool: